 Together with food, a baby turtle needs an ample amount of water for both swimming and drinking.
-If your baby turtle can go for days without food, then in case of water, it’s only a fraction of duration that your turtle can go without water.
+If your baby turtle can go for days without food, then in the case of water, it’s only a fraction of the duration that your turtle can go without water.

 Baby turtles can go without water for a couple of days.
 Their level of thirst and need for water depends upon the temperature and humidity.
 If the temperature is low and the humidity is high, then your baby turtle will survive a couple of days more.

 How Do You Know If Your Turtle Is Hungry?